ocean-data-challenges/ocean-data-challenges.github.io/README.md

 ## This repo is where we develop our website.
-To see the rendered version go to  [https://www.datlas.fr](https://www.datlas.fr)
+To see the rendered version go directly to  [https://www.datlas.fr](https://www.datlas.fr)

-## You can also browse some other github projects Datlas is/has been involved :
+## You can also browse some other github projects Datlas is/has been involved in :
    * MEDWEST60: [https://github.com/ocean-next/MEDWEST60](https://github.com/ocean-next/MEDWEST60)
    * SASIP: [https://github.com/sasip-climate](https://github.com/sasip-climate)
    * IMHOTEP: [https://github.com/imhotep-project](https://github.com/imhotep-project)